đź“‚ How to Reopen Client Tasks (and What Happens to Uploaded Files)

 • If you need additional files, add a comment instead of editing the task — this preserves all uploaded documents.

-• As an optional workflow, some firms prefer creating separate Client Tasks when they need multiple individual documents (e.g., “Please upload April bank statement,” “Please upload May bank statement”), while others group items if that fits their clients’ needs.
+• As an optional workflow, some firms prefer creating separate Client Tasks when they need multiple individual documents (for example, “Please upload April bank statement” and “Please upload May bank statement”), while others group items if that fits their clients’ needs.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.